MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 **Azure infrastructure** | Contoso set up their Azure infrastructure as described in [Azure infrastructure for migration](contoso-migration-infrastructure.md).
 **On-premises TFS server** | On-premises need to either be running TFS 2018 Upgrade 2 or be upgraded to it as part of this process.

 ## Scenario steps

 Here's how Contoso will complete the migration:

 > [!div class="checklist"]
 >
-> - **Step 1: Create an Azure storage account**: This storage account will be used during the migration process.
+> - **Step 1: Create an Azure storage account.** This storage account will be used during the migration process.
-> - **Step 2: Upgrade TFS**: Contoso will upgrade their deployment to TFS 2018 Upgrade 2.
+> - **Step 2: Upgrade TFS.** Contoso will upgrade their deployment to TFS 2018 Upgrade 2.
-> - **Step 3: Validate collection**: Contoso will validate the TFS collection in preparation for migration.
+> - **Step 3: Validate collection.** Contoso will validate the TFS collection in preparation for migration.
-> - **Step 4: Build preparation file**: Contoso will create the migration files using the TFS Migration Tool.
+> - **Step 4: Build preparation file.** Contoso will create the migration files using the TFS Migration Tool.

 ## Step 1: Create a storage account